Charcotabs Side Effects

 Generic Name: charcoal

-Note: This page contains information about the side effects of charcoal.
-Some of the dosage forms included on this document may not apply to the brand name Charcotabs.
+Note: This document contains side effect information about charcoal.
+Some of the dosage forms listed on this page may not apply to the brand name Charcotabs.

 For the Consumer